MaximeGil/hubot-notforget/README.md

 ### Contact

-If you want contact me, my mail is : xxxx@xxxx.com
+If you want contact me my twitter is : @MaximeGil34